 ExcelGeek also built an optional budgeting feature into his Freedom Account spreadsheet.
 Whether you use it or not is up to you — its inputs have no effect on the rest of your Freedom Account data — but having this simple budgeting tool included with the FA spreadsheet has been a great convenience for some folks.
-(It's located at the bottom of the "Spending Plan" tab, by the way!)
+(It's located on the "10-10-80" tab, by the way!)

 Perpetual Calendar Feature

-Clicking the "Calendar View" tab brings up a calendar that looks like so:
+Clicking the "Calendar View" worksheet tab brings up a calendar that looks like so: